Harlington, Bedfordshire: Amenities

-There are several buildings surrounding the village green used for community activities.
+There are several buildings surrounding the village green (also called Bury Orchard) used for community activities.
 These include the parish hall, village hall and scout hut.
 A cricket pitch adjoins the village green.

 Schools

 The village is home to two schools, Harlington Lower and Harlington Upper.
 The lower school takes children from reception class through to age 9 (end of school Year 4), and received an "Outstanding" rating in its 2010 OFSTED Report.
 Also on the Lower School site is Harlington Village Pre-School, a volunteer-run charity accepting children from the ages of two years and nine months.
 As Central Bedfordshire operates a three-tier system, children aged between 9 and 13 (school Years 5 to 8) attend Parkfields Middle School in nearby Toddington.

 Harlington Upper School serves a large rural area, and takes children from age 13 (school Year 9) up to A-level.
 In 2006, Harlington Upper School became a specialist science college, thanks to funding raised by its parent-teacher association, HUSA.